systemd/mkosi/mkosi/resources/mkosi.md

    - `/media`
    - `/mnt`

-Then, for each preset, we execute the following steps:
+Then, for each image, we execute the following steps:

 6. Copy package manager trees into the workspace
 7. Copy base trees (`--base-tree=`) into the image